-- Does the wireless device or computer that you are using find your wireless network? - If not, check the 2.4 GHz and 5 GHz LEDs on the front of the router.
-They should be lit.
-If they aren't, you can press the Wireless button on the front of the router to turn the router's wireless radios back on.

-If you disabled the router's SSID broadcast, then your wireless network is hidden and does not show up in your wireless client's scanning list.
-(By default, SSID broadcast is enabled.)

-- If your wireless device finds the network but you cannot join the network, check to make sure that your wireless device is compatible with the network that you selected (2.4 GHz or 5 GHz). - Does your wireless device support the security that you are using for your wireless network (WPA or WPA2)? - To check the wireless settings for the router, use an Ethernet cable to connect a computer to a LAN port on the router.
-Then log in to the router and look on the dashboard on the Basic Home screen:
+- Does the wireless device or computer that you are using find your wireless network?
+If not, check the Wireless LEDs on the front of the router.
+It should be lit.
+If it is not, you can press the WiFi On/Off button on the back of the router to turn the router's wireless - If you disabled the router's SSID broadcast, then your wireless network is hidden and does not show up in your wireless client's scanning list.
+(By default, SSID broadcast is enabled.) - Does your wireless device support the security that you are using for your wireless network (WPA or WPA2)? - If you want to view the wireless settings for the router, use an Ethernet cable to connect a computer to a LAN port on the router.
+Then log in to the router, and select Wireless see (Basic Wireless Settings on page 25).

-You can click the Wireless pane to view more details.
-Be sure to configure both sections (for 2.4 GHz b/g/n and 5 GHz a/n) on the Wireless Settings screen and to click Apply if you make changes.
+Note: Be sure to click Apply if you make changes.